ceph/ceph/doc/dev/cephx_protocol.rst

 which is part of the ``AuthClientHandler`` class, which the ``CephxClientHandler`` inherits from.
 At this point, one thing that's encoded in the ``need`` variable is ``CEPH_ENTITY_TYPE_AUTH``, indicating that we need to start the authentication protocol from scratch.
-Since we're always talking to the same authorization server, if we've gone through this step of the protocol before (and the resulting ticket/session hasn't timed out), we can skip this step and just ask for client tickets.
-But it must be done initially, and we'll assume that we are in that state.
+Since we are always talking to the same authorization server, if we have gone through this step of the protocol before (and the resulting ticket/session has not timed out), we can skip this step and just ask for client tickets.
+But it must be done initially, and we will assume that we are in that state.

 The message C sends to A in phase I is build in ``CephxClientHandler::build_request()`` (in ``auth/cephx/CephxClientHandler.cc``).
 This routine is used for more than one purpose.